garethjmsaunders/digital-code-style-guide/css.md

     .person__head {}
 ```

-If we did want to denote a `.person {}` inside a `.room {}`, it is more correct to use a selector like `.room .person {}` which bridges two Blocks than it is to increase the scope of existing Blocks and Elements.
+If we did want to denote a `.person {}` inside a `.room {}`, it is more correct to use a selector like `.room .person {}` which bridges two blocks than it is to increase the scope of existing blocks and elements.

-A more realistic example of properly scoped blocks might look something like this, where each chunk of code represents its own Block:
+A more realistic example of properly scoped blocks might look something like this, where each chunk of code represents its own block:

 ```
 .page {}